-I decided to get my DNA done out of burning curiosity.
+I decided to take a DNA test out of burning curiosity.
 I was born in Australia, however I have now lived in Ireland for 18 years.
 My known ancestry was German on my mother’s side (my German relatives fled to Australia to set up a religious utopia… they were nuts.
 Like super-nuts.
 ISIS without the weapons.)
 Plus we had a bit of English in there.

 On my father’s side we were supposed to be Irish, however there was spanner in the works.
-My great-grandfather was adopted, supposedly from a Dublin orphanage, by an English couple on their way to Australia.
+An English couple on their way to Australia adopted my great-grandfather, supposedly from a Dublin orphanage.
 We have no idea why they went to Australia via Dublin to pick up this Godforsaken child en route.
 But I always wondered if he was actually Irish or some English relative had dumped him in some cold and raggedy institution straight out of Angela’ s Ashes on a holiday to hide the pregnancy.